Ariifff/PayVoice/README.md

 # 📢 PayVoice

-**PayVoice** is an intelligent Android app that audibly announces your UPI and SMS-based payment notifications.
+**PayVoice** is an intelligent Android app that audibly announces your UPI payment notifications.
 It supports multiple UPI platforms and speaks out the transaction amount using your preferred **language** and **voice type** (Male/Female).
 Designed with privacy and performance in mind, it runs quietly in the background while keeping all your data local.

 > 🎧 Your silent payment assistant — now with a voice!